up9inc/mockintosh/docs/Configuring.md

 as you retrieve via GET.
 There are some restrictions on what can be changed live.
 Generally, you can only change `endpoints` contents.

 The `/config` endpoint can return YAML format, when queried with `format` parameter `GET /config?format=yaml`.
-Also, if you want to do `POST /config` with YAML payload, please provide `Content-Type: application/x-yaml` request header.
+`POST /config` endpoint also supports YAML as the payload.

 ### Getting Service Statistics